2 mins TO READ

-The difference between ‘traditional marketing’ (online & offline) is the fact that growth hacking is totally focused on growing your customer base.
-This means that closing sales, may or may not be a priority.
+The difference between ‘traditional marketing’ and growth hacking is that the later totally focused on growing your customer base.
+This means that closing sales may or may not be a priority.

 With growth hacking the mindset is to first build the audience, and then convert them into paying customers.
 It’s like building your own captive audience that just can’t wait for you to sell to them.